Diatomaceous Earth in its Pure Form

 Pure Form Application

 Purchase a bulb or bellows duster.
 Also get a small soft paint brush.
-You will use this clean up any dust that falls outside the target application area.
+You will use this to clean up any dust that falls outside the target application area.
 It is a good idea to wear a mask when applying the dust just as a precaution since like all powders and dust some of it can find its way into your nose or mouth.

 NEW - 500ml Aerosol Application